 hope of getting a financial return many years in the future.

-investments right for you?
+investment right for you?

-very risky.
-Many things can go wrong:
+are very risky.
+Many things can go wrong, for example:

 The decision to invest in an agribusiness scheme should be based

 on the merits of the scheme, not on the potential tax benefits.

 - Market prices will fluctuate over time, making investment